mshabana70/gradient-evasion-attacks/notes/mshabana_notes.md

 Target classifier in this case is an SVM with a linear kernel and the hyperparameter $C = 1$.
 The effects of $C$ is something that can be discussed in more detail separately but it helps control the trade-off between maximizing margins and minimizing misclassification in SVM classifiers.

-The authors chose 100 training samples and applied the attack to correctly classified positive samples.
+The authors chose 100 training samples at random and applied the attack to correctly classified positive samples (a "3").

 The authors detail the visual and time difference between attacks with $\lambda = 0$ and $\lambda = 10$.
 Recalling our breakdown of what $\lambda$ does, it is the weight of the mimicry component, meaning it controls how much influence the mimicry component (guiding optimization towards dense legitimate regions in the feature space).
+Let's break up the notes based on these different attacks:

+1. **$\lambda = 0$**: Here the mission of the experiment is to transform the image of a handwritten "3" (a malicious sample) so that the classifier misclassifies it as a "7".
+With $\lambda = 0$, the attack solely focuses on minimizing $g(\textbf{x})$ (no need for $\hat{g}(\textbf{x})$ since this is a perfect knowledge scenario).
+The adversary's goal is purely push the sample across the decision boundary, making it misclassified, without any regard for how "natural" or "legitimate-looking" the modified sample becomes.